mooseyscountrygarden.com » Garden Articles » Garden Articles 2002« Good Year For Roses | Self Seeding »

 I think I might have too many roses in the garden.

-I didn't think this in September, when the leaves and buds were forming.
-The balance of flowers and foliage in the September garden was perfect - the flaxes and tussock grasses were proudly in place, the strappy daylilies were tidily growing, and the spring bulbs were showing off.
+I didn't think this in spring, when the leaves and buds were forming.
+The balance of flowers and foliage in my September garden was perfect - flaxes and tussock grasses were proudly in place, the strappy daylilies were tidily growing, and the spring bulbs were showing off.
 Everything was quietly growing, peacefully interacting.
+My garden was in balance.

-In October the first rose to flower was Fruhlingsmorgen, wrapped around an old fruitless apricot tree.
-Its tall neighbours (a cabbage tree and a gold choiysa) were most appreciative, and down at ground level the variegated aquilegias agreed - this rose was allowed to take up some room.
+In October the first rose to flower was Fruhlingsgold, wrapped around an old fruit tree.
+Its tall neighbours (a cabbage tree and a gold Choiysa) were most appreciative, and down at ground level the variegated aquilegias agreed - this rose was allowed to take up some room.
 It had such a fresh clear fragrance, too, for anyone walking past.

 Othello Rose